[wpforms id="406" title="false" description="false"]

 • Department of Transportation (DOT) in Greenville about 4.5 miles from the visitor’s center on the right, look for moose across from the DOT.
 This is one of the best places to spot them

-• On Route 201, From West Forks to Jackson (this is known as Moose Alley) along the road and there are many logging roads off that road that are great places to spot moose
+• On Old Canadian Road (Route 201) from North Forks through Jackson and north right to the Canadian border (this is known as Moose Alley) along the road and many logging roads off that road are great places to spot moose

 • Also, the road from Rockwood to Jackman (RT 15), look along the road I’ve seen many moose here.
-There is several ponds, bogs, marsh area that’s where you look
+There are several ponds, bogs, and marsh areas that’s where you look

 Katahdin Woods & Waters National Monument